-However, even though cage-free eggs are often portrayed as coming from idyllic small family farms on rolling pastures, the reality is that at large non-organic chicken farms, where outdoor access isn't required, most chickens are kept in aviaries - multi-tiered barns where thousands or tens of thousands of birds roam around the building and hop from level to level.
+However, even though cage-free eggs are often portrayed as coming from idyllic small family farms on rolling pastures, the reality is that on large non-organic chicken farms, where outdoor access isn't required, most chickens are kept in aviaries - multi-tiered barns where thousands or tens of thousands of birds roam around the building and hop from level to level.

 Providing chickens with space to move freely may prevent some of the worst health conditions created by battery cages, but the aviaries still present their own issues.
 For example, a three year study by The Coalition for Sustainable Egg Supply found that aviaries have almost twice the death rate as caged buildings, mostly due to increased aggression and cannibalism between birds.
 To address the issue, many aviary managers continue to rely on the factory farm industry practice of cutting the tip off of the chickens' beaks.
-"While it's been great to see increased engagement from the public around food, it's very important to clarify that cage-free does not mean high-welfare," says Emily Moose, Director of Outreach for A Greener World.
+"While it's been great to see increased engagement from the public around food, it's very important to clarify that cage-free does not mean high-welfare," says Emily Moose, Director of Outreach for A Greener World in an email interview.

 Voters, Legislators Want Humane Farm Animal Treatment